fosterrath-mila/ift6759/howto-submit.md

 ```

 Your `code` repository should be a clone of the code on your master branch of the github repo.
 It should only contain code that is relevant to the evaluation.
-This is what will be used by other teams in the peer-review evaluation section of the project.
+This is what will be used to evaluate your code.
 In order to rename a folder to `code` when using `git clone`, you can use

 `git clone https://github.com/username/your-project code`

 from within your team directory.
-Your best model(s) and necessary files that should be shared to others for evaluation should go in the `model` directory.
-It is your responsibility to ensure that your code runs appropriately with respect to the model saved in that path.
+It is your responsibility to ensure that your submissions runs properly on the test set.
+This includes making sure proper permissions are set and that proper paths are set according to submission guidelines.

-You should ensure that your project is read-only by other groups using

-`chmod -R g+r,g-w,o-r <path_to_team_submission>`